yisibell/vite-plugin-svg4vue/README.md

 # vite-plugin-svg4vue

-A vite plugin which could transform svg icon to vue component.
+A vite plugin which can transform svg icon to vue component.

 # Features